blueschistrocks/stock-analysis/Challenge/Resources/Written_Report.md

 ## Advantages of Refactoring

 The advantage of refactoring the was making the code significantly faster, which will make the code more efficient when analyzing a larger number of stocks.
-Another advantage is make the code cleaner and more readable.
+Another advantage is making the code cleaner and more readable.
 Personally, I found the advantage of refactoring was being able to better understand how the code works by reworking the code.

 ## Disadvantages of Refactoring